Skip to content

 Create your Google Sheet

-Log in to your Google Sheets account and create the Sheet that you'll use to log the leads from your Facebook ad.
-Be sure that your Sheet has a frozen header row with clearly labeled columns.
+Log in to your Google Sheets account and create the Sheet that you want to store the leads from your Facebook ad.
+Make sure your Sheet has a frozen header row with clearly labeled columns.

-You can read more about formatting Google Sheets to work with Zaps here.
+You can learn more about formatting Google Sheets to work with Zaps here.

 Check Facebook Lead Ads permissions

-You'll need admin access for the Facebook page you want to use, the associated ad account, and access to leads.
+You'll need admin access to the Facebook page you want to use, the associated ad account, and access to leads.
 Learn more about setting up these permissions.

 You'll also need to create a form in Facebook Lead Ads and have at least one lead.
 If you don't have a lead, you can create a sample lead with Facebook Lead Ads' testing tool.